 The Bay Center has joined together with the Unitarian Universalist Fellowship of the Rappahannock to bring the Pledge to End Racism to the Northern Neck and Middle Peninsula.
 During two days of education and discussion on addressing racism, participants learn together and challenge one another.
 Moving from education to action, participants then commit to spread racial justice throughout our community.
 Learn more about The Pledge to End Racism.

 The Bay Center holds an annual gathering for the Helpers & Healers of our community, providing an opportunity to meet, share information, and network with others who hold common interests and clientele – those who provide healthcare, psychological, clerical, legal, spiritual, and complementary services in the Northern Neck and Middle Peninsula.
 This year’s event will be on Tuesday, October 19th, from 5:30-7pm at Camp Kekoka.
-Learn more about the upcoming Helpers & Healers gathering.
+Learn more about the Helpers & Healers gathering.

 Our programs are supported by the Robert B. Lantz Foundation, the Agape Fund, donations from program participants, and individuals wishing to support The Bay Center.

 Sign up for our Email Newsletter and be the first to hear when we add new programs and workshops.